-- 1. Lexington Exchange in California, 140-acres approved for mixed use includes R&D, retail, and office.
+Lexington Exchange in California, 140-acres approved for mixed use includes R&D, retail, and office.
 This project includes a completed 2,500-seat RNC Movie Theater and Aldi grocery store.
-The existing industrial use is being relocated within the County, which will clear the site for new mixed-use construction including a Royal Farms (convenience products and fuel). - 2.
+The existing industrial use has been relocated within the County, clearing the site for new mixed-use construction including a Royal Farms (convenience products and fuel).

 St. Mary's Marketplace, a 106,000 SF shopping center in California is complete.
-Tenants include the Harris Teeter grocery story, restaurants (Panda Express, Mezeh Mediterranean Grill, Café Rio, and MOD Pizza), personal services, and retailer Bay Country Liquors.
+Tenants include the Harris Teeter grocery story, restaurants (Panda Express, Mezeh Mediterranean Grill, and MOD Pizza), personal services, and retailer Bay Country Liquors.
 Completed pad site tenants include Starbucks, Righttime Medical Care (a 24-hour urgent care center) and Hand & Stone Massage.
-An additional .75-acre pad site is available. - 3.
-The 2016 Lexington Park Development District Master Plan is being implemented by adoption of 2019 zoning amendments within Lexington Park which encourages a greater variety and intensity of use in key areas identified by the
+An additional .75-acre pad site is available.

+The 2016 Lexington Park Development District Master Plan is being implemented by adoption of 2019 zoning amendments within Lexington Park which encourages a greater variety and intensity of use in key areas identified by the Master Plan.
-Master Plan.
 The County is already seeing the results of the expanded zoning within the Development District, with projects such as U-Haul and light manufacturing/fabricating interest in vacant retail space.

-4. Leonardtown centered activity includes infrastructure projects for increased water storage capacity, Route 5 widening, and Wharf District slip and pier improvements.
+Leonardtown centered activity includes infrastructure projects for increased water storage capacity, Route 5 widening, and Wharf District slip and pier improvements.
 The Hamptons at Leonardtown (142-unit luxury apartments) opened in Spring 2019 with direct walkable access to downtown.
-The shuttered downtown Leonardtown Hotel is being renovated and set to reopen under new ownership.
+The shuttered downtown Leonardtown Hotel is being renovated and set to reopen May 2021.